berict/Nevget/README.md

-# design
+# Design
-app / web design for Nevget
+Application / Web design for Nevget

+## Theme
+Based on github artwork style
+*You can see them on github main page (with incognito mode)*

+## Artist
+Nathan Cho